TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 Definition of extension properties.

-Name, category, status etc. are used by the Extension Manager in legacy installations.
+Name, category, status etc. are used by the :guilabel:`Extensions` module in legacy installations.
 The content of this file is described in more details in :ref:`extension-declaration`.